codespede/pwoli-express-sample/README.md

 # Pwoli with Express.js Sample Application

-A boilerplate Express.js app which uses Pwoli to show users how it works
+A sample Express.js app which uses Pwoli to show users how it works

 ## Try it out